NHSDigital/record-a-vaccination-guidance/app/patient-record.md

 ### Adding vaccination records after they have been administered

-**Important**: If you add vaccination records into RAVS after they have been administered, please check who administered the vaccine.
+**Important**: If you add vaccination records into RAVS after they have been administered, please check who gave the vaccine.
 For example, if another healthcare provider or setting administered it, RAVS will be recorded and displayed as the data source.